magento/devdocs/src/guides/v2.3/release-notes/open-source-2-3-6.md

 <!--- MC-31780-->

-*  Adminstrators with restricted permissions that include view permission for credit memos, invoices, and shipments can now view invoices and shipments from the Orders page as expected.
-Previously, when a restricted administrator tried to view an order, Magento displayed this error: Something went wrong with processing the default view and we have restored the filter to its original state.
+*  Administrators with restricted permissions that include view permission for credit memos, invoices, and shipments can now view invoices and shipments from the Orders page as expected.
+Previously, when a restricted administrator tried to view an order, Magento displayed this error: `Something went wrong with processing the default view and we have restored the filter to its original state`.

 <!--- MC-19751-->

 *  Magento no longer displays an error when a customer adds a quantity of a product to their cart that exceeds half of the existing product stock but does not exceed the total stock.
 Previously, under these circumstances, Magento displayed this error: `The requested qty is not available`.
-[Githib-24365](https://github.com/magento/magento2/issues/24365)
+[GitHub-24365](https://github.com/magento/magento2/issues/24365)

 ### Sales Rule